Thursday, December 24, 2015

 All the thunderstorms of summer stood back and paused as I went back to New Mexico for the first time in many years - the land where I was born and came of age.
 On my way to my 20th high school reunion, I was thinking about the people I needed so much to see and the way they had become a part of me, and I was thinking about the land - the way it had always left its mark on my soul - the mountains, the bright blue skies, the way the clouds would lay down their heavy shadows on the ground.

 These images that I captured on my camera from the window of the plane as we flew toward Albuquerque were so familiar.
-As a child, I would fly across the Southwest by myself, and the shadows would cover the ground, and patches of light would come through, and I would feel these sparks from within even the deepest of my sorrow - these shards of light of infinite peace in the most center part of myself - in spite of all the problems that I had left on the ground - even if just for a couple of hours.
+As a child, I would fly across the Southwest by myself - the shadows would cover the ground, and patches of light would come through, and I would feel these sparks from within even the deepest of my sorrow - these shards of infinite peace in the most center part of myself - in spite of all the problems that I had left on the ground - even if just for a couple of hours.

 Looking down on the ground was where I was nearer to the clouds, in between time zones, even outside of time, was where I could merge with God.